davimber/aialignmentideas/humanwrittenideas.md

 And then choose between them based on the neuron value.
 Simply because there is insufficient depth to fully craft a response afterward.
 I'm not exactly sure what this capability would be useful for, but it feels like there might be some creative ideas to try.
-First you know the model is coniditioning on these values.
+First you know the model is conditioning on these values.
-Maybe that could make a subregion of the network more interpretable.
+Maybe that could make a sub-region of the network more interpretable.
 You could include many such neurons with a variety of conditions that might make a region even more interpretable.
 Second you might be able to use the knowledge that the model is thinking about multiple responses.
-Maybe even test for "how many things can the model think about simulteanously."
+Maybe even test for "how many things can the model think about simultaneously."
 Anyway, it feels like the use case for this isn't immediately clear cut.
 The idea needs more development, but I'll leave it here for reference.